-In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012 and 24B of the Charitable Fundraising Act (NSW) 1991, including:
+In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012 and and sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991, including:

-- giving a true and fair view of the Group's financial position as at 31 December 2023, and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards - Simplified Disclosures Framework and Not-for-profits Commission Regulations 2022 (ACNCR) and section 21 of the Charitable Fundraising Regulation (NSW) 2021.. - Compliance Indicator 8.3.2 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist.
+- i. giving a true and fair view of the Group's financial position as at 31 December 2024, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards - Simplified Disclosures Framework and Not-for-profits Commission Regulations 2022 (ACNCR) and section 21 of the Charitable Fundraising Regulation (NSW) 2021. - Compliance Indicator 8.3.2 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist.